Honduras breaks ties with Taiwan to align with China

 China has yet to comment on the Honduran announcement on cutting Taiwan ties but it said last week it was ready to establish relations.

-Wu added that the Honduran foreign minister wrote to Taiwan on March 13, the day before Castro’s original announcement, demanding a total of $US2.45 billion ($A3.68 billion) in aid, including the construction of a hospital and a dam and to write off debt.
+Mr Wu added that the Honduran foreign minister wrote to Taiwan on March 13, the day before Mr Castro’s original announcement, demanding a total of $US2.45 billion ($3.68 billion) in aid, including the construction of a hospital and a dam and to write off debt.

-“It felt like what they wanted was money, not a hospital,” Wu said.
+“It felt like what they wanted was money, not a hospital,” Mr Wu said.

-Honduras Foreign Minister Eduardo Enrique Reina told Reuters last week the $US2.5 billion ($A3.8 billion) figure was “not a donation”, but rather “a negotiated refinancing mechanism”.
+Honduras Foreign Minister Eduardo Enrique Reina told Reuters last week the $US2.5 billion ($3.8 billion) figure was “not a donation”, but rather “a negotiated refinancing mechanism”.

 Taiwan now only has formal diplomatic relations with 13 countries, mostly poor and developing countries in Central America, the Caribbean and the Pacific.